 - 1. Consult with the instructor involved, in person, or by written contact, no later than 12 calendar days following the incident. - 2.
 If agreement on or compromise of the problem is not achieved within 3 instructional days, take the grievance to the appropriate division chairperson. - 3.
-If agreement on or compromise of the problem is not achieved within 3 instructional days, take the grievance to the appropriate Counselor. - 4.
 If still not satisfied that a fair and equitable solution has been found within 3 instructional days, take academic grievances to the Dean of Instruction/Workforce Development.
 The Dean of Instruction/Workforce Development will have 5 instructional days to review the case and attempt to find an equitable solution.
-If still not satisfied, move to step 5. - 5.
-The student(s) should read the Judgments section of this policy carefully before contacting the Dean of Instruction/Workforce Development for a hearing before the Admissions Committee. - 6.
+If still not satisfied, move to step 5. - 4.
+The student(s) should read the Judgments section of this policy carefully before contacting the Dean of Instruction/Workforce Development for a hearing before the Admissions Committee. - 5.
 As a last resort and only after steps 1-5 have been carried out or conscientiously attempted, a student(s) may take a grievance in writing to the Dean of Instruction/Workforce Development and the chairperson of the Admissions Committee.
 The grievance must be filed within 20 instructional class days of the term following that in which the grievance occurred.
 No instructor or administrator shall be allowed to delay resolution of an academic grievance by failing to hold a consultation with a student(s) within a reasonable length of time of the initial request.
 Normally, such consultation should occur immediately after receipt of the student(s) request, unless bona fide reasons, such as illness, personal emergency, or campus absences for professional reasons make the time limit unreasonable.
 In some instances, when the personalities or problem involved would make starting at the level of the complaint too awkward or embarrassing, student(s) may initiate a complaint at the next higher level listed.